A spectroscopically confirmed z=1.327 galaxy-scale deflector magnifying a z~8 Lyman-Break galaxy in the Brightest of

 \section{Measurement of lens and source properties using a Markov-Chain Monte Carlo Bayesian inference}

-In this section, we discuss our inference of source and deflector properties using the WFC3 data.
-We have implemented the Metropolis algorithm in a Markov-Chain Monte Carlo analysis to find the posterior probability distribution function of source and deflector parameters within a Bayesian framework.
-Our deflector mass model consists of a Singular Isothermal Ellipsoid (SIE).
-The SIE model is a generalization of the Singular Isothermal Sphere, and is a commonly-used parametrisation of the mass distribution of a lensing galaxy \citep{keeton2001catalog}.
-The SIE is the simplest mass model that provides an adequate representation of the mass distribution of massive ellipticals \citep{Koc95,T+K04,Koo++09,Tre10}.
-We adopt the definitions of the Einstein Radius, ellipticity and position angle as described by \citet{keeton2001catalog}.
-The surface mass density, in units of critical density, is defined by,
+In this section, we model the observed configuration using a singular isothermal ellipsoid (SIE) mass distribution for the foreground group of galaxies, centred at the centre of light of the spectroscopically confirmed galaxy pair, and a S\'{e}rsic brightness profile for the source.
+We have implemented the Metropolis algorithm in a Markov-Chain Monte Carlo analysis to find the posterior probability distribution function of source and deflector parameters within a Bayesian framework.\\ Our deflector mass model consists of a SIE, which is a generalisation of the singular isothermal sphere (SIS), and is a commonly used parametrisation of the mass distribution of a lensing galaxy \citep{keeton2001catalog}.
+The SIE provides an adequate representation of the mass distribution of massive elliptical galaxies \citep{kochanek1995evidence, treu2004massive, koopmans2009structure, treu2010strong}.
+We adopt the definitions of the Einstein radius, ellipticity and position angle as described by \citet{keeton2001catalog}.
+The surface mass density, $\kappa$, in units of critical density, is defined by,

-where $b$ is the Einstein Radius, $\epsilon = \frac{1-q^{2}}{1+q^{2}}$ and $q$ is the axis ratio of the ellipsoid.
-According to this definition the Einstein Radius is defined along the intermediate axis of the ellipsoid.
-When calculating the mass enclosed by the critical curve, we integrate the surface mass density within the Einstein Radius.
-The Einstein Radius is then related to the velocity dispersion of the SIE profile by
+where $\theta_{ER}$ is the Einstein radius, $\epsilon = \frac{1-q^{2}}{1+q^{2}}$ and $q$ is the axis ratio of the ellipsoid.
+According to this definition the Einstein radius is defined along the intermediate axis of the ellipsoid.
+The Einstein radius is then related to the velocity dispersion of the SIE profile by

-where $b$ is the Einstein Radius, $\sigma_{v}$ is the line-of-sight velocity dispersion, $q$ is the axis ratio of the ellipsoid, $D_{s}$ is the angular diameter distance from the observer to the source and $D_{ds}$ is the angular diamter distance from the deflector to the source.
-The centre of the SIE is fixed to coincide with the centre of light of the main deflector galaxy.
-The deflector model therefore has three free parameters: Einstein Radius (as a proxy for velocity dispersion), ellipticity and position angle.

-For the source surface brightness distribution we adopt the S\'{e}rsic profile \citep{sersic1963influence}.
-The S\'{e}rsic profile is defined by six free parameters: the S\'{e}rsic index, the effective radius, flux, x-position, y-position, ellipticity and position angle.
-This gives a total of 10 parameters for the deflector-source model.\\
+where $\sigma_{\star}$ is the line-of-sight stellar velocity dispersion, $D_{\textrm{S}}$ is the angular diameter distance from the observer to the source and $D_{\textrm{LS}}$ is the angular diameter distance from the deflector to the source.
+The centre of the SIE is fixed to coincide with the centre of light of the central galaxy pair.
+The deflector model therefore has three free parameters: Einstein radius (as a proxy for velocity dispersion/mass, and redshift), ellipticity and position angle.\\ We adopt the S\'{e}rsic profile \citep{sersic1963influence} for the source surface brightness distribution.
+The source is defined by six free parameters: the S\'{e}rsic index, the effective radius, flux, $x$-position, $y$-position, ellipticity and position angle.
+This gives a total of 10 parameters for the deflector-source gravitational lens model.\\